Percocet is a prescription painkiller that contains two drugs:

 Recovering from Percocet Addiction at Design for Recovery

-Design for Recovery, a structured sober living home in West Los Angeles, provides men with a safe and supportive environment where they can work to recover from Percocet addiction and rebuild their lives.
+Design for Recovery Sober Living, a structured sober living home in West Los Angeles, provides men with a safe and supportive environment where they can work to recover from Percocet addiction and rebuild their lives.
 Residents build connections with each other to develop a strong sober social support system.
 Studies on sober living homes show that this kind of peer support can help people stay sober years after graduating.
 Meanwhile, they work every day to develop the skills, tools, and coping techniques they need to avoid relapse.
-At Design for Recovery, we believe that physical sobriety is half the battle.
+At Design for Recovery Sober Living, we believe that physical sobriety is half the battle.
 Beyond that, residents work daily to rebuild their lives from the ground up, developing and healing relationships, pursuing new career goals, and nurturing their minds.

-If you are ready to recover from Percocet addiction, reach out to Design for Recovery today.
+If you are ready to recover from Percocet addiction, reach out to Design for Recovery Sober Living today.